DRomanova-A/Base_project_python/README.md

-## Base project for learning Python
+## Base project for learnin Python

 1. Python Libraries for Data Analysis - Numpy and Pandas